About the fund

 We can fund a wide range of project activity.
 What is important is that whatever your planned activity, it will have a demonstrable impact on the resilience of your museum(s).

 Please note our priorities above and our grant outcomes below that cover four areas – outcomes for collections, audiences, workforce and sustainability.
-This year we expect all projects to deliver against our outcomes for sustainability and against outcomes in at least one of the other three areas.

 As a result of MGS funding:

 Outcomes for Collections

 1. Collections will be better managed and cared for *

 2. Collections knowledge will be developed and made more accessible